 Maximizing Profits on Your Home Sale during Divorce

-Divorce is complicated, and taxes are complicated.
+Divorce in Texas is complicated, and taxes are complicated.
 The combination of the two can be overwhelming.
 One of the most critical components of any divorce is the division of assets, and because your family home is likely your greatest asset, the sale of your home in the divorce process can play a significant role.
 As such, it’s important to have a working understanding of the tax basics as you move forward.
 Your experienced Houston divorce attorney will guide you through the process to help ensure that you minimize any capital gains taxes on the sale of your home.

 Capital Gains Tax and the Sale of Your Home

 The Internal Revenue Service (IRS) may allow you a tax exclusion of $250,000 on the capital gains you receive with the sale of your primary home.
 If you file jointly with your spouse (even a soon-to-be ex-spouse), you can potentially exclude up to $500,000 in capital gains received in the sale of that home.
 When you’re divorcing, of course, this can get complicated, and there are plenty of details to take into consideration.